Mars. Photographs from the NASA Archives

 Bookhype may earn a small commission from qualifying purchases.
 Full disclosure.

 See the earliest close-up images of Mars taken by the Mariner 4 spacecraft in 1965—the first ever captured of another planet—along with historical illustrations from an era when curiosity outpaced scientific progress.
-Science and art collide as NASA’s later orbiter missions capture aerial views of ancient riverbeds, polar ice caps, dust devils, vast canyons, and towering volcanoes in an endlessly varied landscape.
+Science and art collide as NASA’s later orbiter missions capture aerial views of ancient riverbeds, polar ice caps, dust storms, vast canyons, and towering volcanoes in an endlessly varied landscape.
 As they traverse Mars’s rugged surface, NASA’s rovers have operated as mechanical extensions of humankind for the past 25 years, drilling holes, searching for traces of water, and marveling at mountain ranges and panoramic sunsets.

 From a distant enigma to a tangible frontier whose every grain of sand we can now observe, this volume celebrates the extraordinary progress NASA has made, bringing us closer than ever to understanding our neighboring world.